-These templates are downloadable, incorporating formulas, dates, categories to form your budgeting calculations on the go.
+These templates are downloadable, incorporating formulas, dates, and categories to form your budgeting calculations on the go.

 Add Meaning To Your Budget

-Simply having a budget will not do good to you.
+Simply having a budget will not do good for you.

 The major challenge is religiously sticking to your budget.